The Monomyth as Creative-Problem-Solving (or, CPS)

 - Belly of The Whale – The creative is soon deeply immersed in the Field (and in: the Creative Problem, itself)

-- The Road of Trials – Others may doubt that the creative can solve the problem… (or sometimes, even that, it even IS a Problem…)
+- The Road of Trials – Others may well doubt that the creative can solve the problem… (or sometimes, they may even not realize or see that, it even IS a Problem…)

-- The Meeting With the Goddess – The creative is in the `flow ‘ state (i.e.: loves their work, and their Field…)
+- The Meeting With the Goddess – The creative is soon in the `flow ‘ state (i.e.: loves their work, and their Field… the task challenges are evenly matched to their skills)

-- The Ultimate Boon – The creative actually cracks / solves the Problem (see: `Illumination’ in Wallas’ 4-stage model of Creativity)
+- The Ultimate Boon – The creative actually cracks / solves the Problem (see: `Illumination’ or, the `A-ha!’ moment, in Wallas’ 4-stage model of Creativity)

-- Refusal of the Return – The creative realizes, they still have much work to do – to Elaborate and Explain the solution, to others…
+- Refusal of the Return – The creative person realizes that they still have much work to do – to Elaborate and Explain the solution, to others… (the “persuasion” part of the creative process)

-- The Magic Flight – Defending the Solution against: various skeptics and critics (i.e.: `Flat-Earthers’ / the old guard… see Planck’s Principle about: new scientific truths…)
+- The Magic Flight – Defending the Solution against: various skeptics, and critics (i.e.: `Flat-Earthers’ / the Old Guard… see also Planck’s Principle about: new scientific truths…)

 - The Crossing of the Return Threshold – More Elaboration; How best to present `the Solution’ to the world?
-(So that they can best understand it… This is actually a whole Creative Problem in itself)
+(So that they can best understand it… This is actually a whole Creative [mini-] Problem, in itself)

-- Master of Two Worlds – The Creative is recognized – for the `Creative Problem Solution’
+- Master of Two Worlds – The Creative is now recognized – for their creative `Problem Solution’

-e.g. See the major (and even minor) creative works of: Einstein, Mozart, da Vinci, Maxwell, Feynman, Watson & Crick, Van Gogh, Shakespeare, etc.
+e.g. See the major (and even some, minor) creative works of eminent geniuses, such as Einstein, Mozart, da Vinci, Maxwell, Feynman, Watson & Crick, Van Gogh, Shakespeare, etc.

 For more see CPF & CPS (Creative Problem Finding – and Creative Problem Solving).